Sharkbook

+Creation

+Sharkbook is the result of collaboration between Simon J Pierce of the Marine Megafauna Foundation and Jason Holmberg of Wild Me.
+The software is Open Source and is now being used by other biology projects.

+Identification of individual sharks

 Whale sharks have unique spot patterning on their sides, similar to a human fingerprint, which allows for individual identification.
 Scuba divers around the world can photograph sharks and upload their identification photographs to the Sharkbook website, supporting global research and conservation efforts.
-Additionally, the sotware automatically searches social media sites like YouTube and Instagram to look for images of whale sharks and adds them to the database.
+Additionally, the software automatically searches social media sites like YouTube and Instagram to look for images of whale sharks and adds them to the database.

 Sharkbook software uses special pattern-matching software to identify the unique spots on each shark.
 This software and algorithms were originally adapted from NASA star tracking software used on the Hubble Space Telescope.
 This software uses a scale-invariant feature transform (SIFT) algorithm, which can cope with complications presented by highly variable spot patterns and low contrast photographs.

+Purpose

 This citizen science tool is free to use by researchers worldwide.
 Sharkbook represents a global initiative to centralize shark sightings and facilitate research on these vulnerable species.